lngsp/Support-vector-machine/README.md

 # Support-vector-machine
-Solving the support vector machine optimization problem using an evolutionary algorithm
+The project solves the support vector machine optimization problem using an evolutionary algorithm.